RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 .. note::

     We recommend Docker and Docker Compose for the installation of OTOBO.
-    By using the provided Docker images, all recommended dependencies, Perl packages and services like the database or Elasticsearch, are installed, kurated and configured automatically.
+    By using the provided Docker images, all recommended dependencies, Perl packages and services like the database or Elasticsearch, are installed, curated and configured automatically.
     Updates are thus greatly simplified and the performance may improve.
     You can find the instructions for Docker-based installation at: https://doc.otobo.org/manual/installation/11.1/en/content/installation/installation-docker.html .